Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Dataset

-As mentioned earlier, in our dataset, all ground truth values are presented in millions, rounded to two decimal places using the conventional rounding method.
-However, in financial reports, the data may not be entirely precise, as the values can be expressed in millions or billions, and the level of granularity may vary across different sources or presentation formats.
-For instance, most data in the tables are in millions, while many data points in the text are in billions.
+For the FINE, we use the Relative Error Tolerance Accuracy (RETA) metric, for the two other datasets, we use the Accuracy (Acc) metric.

-To address this issue, we introduce the Relative Error Tolerance Accuracy (RETA) method, which allows for a more forgiving evaluation by considering predictions as correct if their relative error falls within a specified tolerance threshold (e.g., RETA 5\% means predictions with a relative error of no more than 5\% are considered correct).
-This approach enables us to better capture the model's performance in real-world scenarios where the data might not always be represented with perfect consistency and precision.
-By setting different RETA levels, we can assess the model's performance according to various practical requirements and gain a more comprehensive understanding of its capabilities in extracting information from financial documents.
+In FINE, all ground truth values are presented in millions, rounded to two decimal places.
+However, in financial reports, the numerical precision is not uniform, as the values can be expressed in different units, such as millions or billions.
+This leads to the same keyword being associated with multiple values of varying precision, making it difficult to evaluate the accuracy of LLMs' predictions.

-Unless otherwise specified, all experimental results presented in this paper represent the average accuracy across all companies under a specific RETA setting.
+To address this issue, we use the Relative Error Tolerance Accuracy (RETA) metric, which considers predictions as correct if their relative error falls within a specified tolerance threshold (e.g., RETA X\% means predictions with a relative error of no more than X\% are considered correct).
+By setting different RETA levels, we can assess the model's performance according to various practical requirements and gain a comprehensive understanding of its capabilities in IE from financial reports.